U.S. News Rankings

 Millsaps also understands the need for practical support of its students in their preparation for life-long vocations.
 The Career Center offers strong counseling and placement services, while the Faith and Work program encourages students to explore careers that engage and inspire them through special service opportunities and student groups, a Meaning of work course, and internships, fellowships and other special programs.

 |Religious affiliation||United Methodist|

-When applying to Millsaps College, it's important to note the application deadline is February 1, and the early action deadline and the early decision deadline are December 1 and November 15, respectively.
+When applying to Millsaps College, it's important to note the application deadline is February 1, and the early action deadline is December 1.
 Scores for either the ACT or SAT test are due July 1.
-It is more selective, with an acceptance rate of 60.5 percent and an early acceptance rate of 45.2 percent.
+It is more selective, with an acceptance rate of 54.8 percent.